Gromov-Witten Gauge Theory I: The Stack of Gieseker Bundles

-By thinking about bundles on the normalization of a curve $C$, it is easy to see that $\Cs$-bundles on nodal curves can become singular in families.
-The problem is that the space of gluing isomorphisms at a node $\sigma \in C$ is a copy of $\Cs$; in families, these isomorphisms can approach the degenerate limits $\pm \infty$.
-More formally, the stack $\Bun_{\Cs}(g,I)$ of $\Cs$-bundles on stable marked curves of type $(g,I)$ does not satisfy the valuative criterion for completeness.
+One sees from this how $\Cs$-bundles on $C$ can become singular in families: the space of gluing isomorphisms at a node $\sigma \in C$ is a copy of $\Cs$; in a family, these isomorphisms can tend to the limit points $0,\infty$.
+As a result, the stack $\Bun_{\Cs}(g,I)$ of $\Cs$-bundles on stable marked curves of type $(g,I)$ fails the valuative criterion for completeness.
+This will be a problem for integration of cohomology or K-theory classes.

-We ``fill in the holes'' in $\Bun_{\Cs}(g,I)$ by enlarging the classification problem slightly: We allow copies of $\Pn^1$ to appear at the nodes of stable curves, and insists that these $\Pn^1$ carry degree $1$ bundles.
+We shall address this problem by enlarging the classification problem slightly, ``filling in the holes'' in $\Bun_{\Cs}(g,I)$ while keeping a principal bundle: we will allow copies of $\Pn^1$ to appear at the nodes of stable curves, and insists that these $\Pn^1$ carry degree $1$ bundles.

-\begin{definition} A morphism $m: C \to \Sigma$ of prestable curves is a {\it modification} if: \begin{enumerate} \item $m$ is an isomorphism on the complement of the preimage of the nodes of $\Sigma$, and \item the preimage under $m$ of every node in $\Sigma$ is either a node or a $\Pn^1$ with two special points. \end{enumerate} If $\sigma \in \Sigma$ is a node and $m^{-1}(\sigma) \simeq \Pn^1$, we will say that $\Sigma$ has been modified at $\sigma$.
+\begin{definition} A morphism $m: C \to \Sigma$ of prestable curves is a {\it modification} if: \begin{enumerate} \item $m$ is an isomorphism away from the preimage of the nodes of $\Sigma$, and \item the preimage under $m$ of every node in $\Sigma$ is either a node or a $\Pn^1$ with two special points. \end{enumerate} A {\it modification of a family} $f: \Sigma \to B$ of marked prestable curves is a morphism $m: C \to \Sigma$ such that, for each geometric $b \in B$, $m_b: C_b \to \Sigma_{f(b)}$ is a modification. \end{definition}